Skip to main content

 This is especially useful at the end of a research session, when you've already done the reading and want to capture your findings without disrupting your flow.
 Tabs import turns scattered browsing into a clean, organized snapshot of your work — ready for analysis in NotebookLM.

-Not every source comes from browsing.
+Not every source comes from browsing — and not every source needs the extension.

 Importing NotebookLM sources the way research actually works